openhwgroup/core-v-xif/docs/source/x_ext.rst

   |                              |                        |               | If 1, registers are provided after the issue of the instruction.   |
   |                              |                        |               | If 0, registers are provided at the same time as issue.            |
   +------------------------------+------------------------+---------------+--------------------------------------------------------------------+

+The |processor| shall set the ``misa.Extensions`` field to a value that is the result of an or operation of its own Extensions and the ``X_MISA`` parameter.
+Not all bits of ``misa.Extensions`` will be legal for a coprocessor to set, e.g. if this extension is already implemented in the |processor| or if it is an extension not possible to implement as part of a coprocessor like privileged extensions.

 .. only:: MemoryIf